Sleep in style: new hotels and places to stay in the UK

 In the heart of Cornwall you’ll find a unique hotel that “intertwines the history of an 18th century prison with creative, contemporary design”.
 Bodmin Jail was once used to house the Crown Jewels during the First World War, but when it reopens as a luxury hotel in 2021 you’ll find elegant bedrooms as well as dining options such as The Chapel Restaurant & Bar and The Jolly Hangman Tavern.

-Located minutes from Hyde Park in Marylebone, Henry’s Townhouse had its soft opening in December and will fully reopen when lockdown restrictions are lifted.
-The private townhouse at the Grade II listed No.24 Upper Berkeley Street was once owned by Jane Austen’s brother Henry.
+Located minutes from Hyde Park in Marylebone, Henry’s Townhouse had its soft opening in December and fully reopened on 12 April.
+The private townhouse at the Grade II-listed No.24 Upper Berkeley Street was once owned by Jane Austen’s brother Henry.
 The building itself comprises seven elaborately designed bedrooms, each with its own unique narrative to tell.
 Common areas include a bespoke pantry kitchen with sharing table for breakfast, private dining and parties.
 This space converts into a fully equipped meeting room.
 Henry’s also boasts a small yet lavish carriage like cocktail “snug”, outside terrace for evening aperitifs and Jane Austen’s Reading Room, which is perfect for afternoon drinks or some quiet relaxation.